trelau/AFEM/docs/source/topology.rst

 Topology
 ========
-The ``Topology`` package provides tools for the creation and use of OpenCASCADE native topology (i.e., shapes).
+The ``topology`` package provides tools for the creation and use of OpenCASCADE native topology (i.e., shapes).
 While geometry defines curves and surfaces, topology describes their connectivity and boundary representation.
 OpenCASCADE shapes are the core building blocks for building more complex parts and